 ESTC Record Prices over Time

 The figure above shows a relatively even distribution among records whose prices rose, fell, or did not change greatly.
-In other words, even if one controls for records by their page length, generic classification, and title, one finds no distintuishable change in the slope of record prices after the Donaldson case, which is a significant blow to the Cheap Literature Hypothesis.
+In other words, even if one controls for records by their page length, generic classification, and title, one finds no distinguishable change in the slope of record prices after the Donaldson case, which is a significant blow to the Cheap Literature Hypothesis.

 The chart helps show the fluctuations of book prices over the course of the eighteenth century, but doesn’t make it easy to compare prices before and after the 1774 Donaldson decision.
-One way to simplify this comparison is to take the collection of ~1000 records for which prices are available before and after the Donaldson decision and plot and plot the before and after prices in a single scatterplot:
+One way to simplify this comparison is to take the collection of ~1000 records for which prices are available before and after the Donaldson decision and plot the before and after prices in a single scatterplot:

 Record Prices Before and After Donaldson v.
 Beckett (1774)

 Here one finds perhaps the clearest evidence of the fact that the Donaldson decision did not revolutionize book pricing.
 Within the plot, a clear line of best fit rests on the x = y line, which indicates that the majority of records had roughly the same price before and after the Donaldson decision.
-Contrary to the Cheap Literature Hypothesis, this plot suggests that book prices remained quite stable after the institution of fixed term copyright.
+Contrary to the Cheap Literature Hypothesis, this plot suggests that book prices remained quite stable after the institution of fixed-duration copyright.

 James Boswell offers one potential reason why we shouldn’t be surprised prices remained constant after the Donaldson case.
 When describing the publication of Samuel Johnson’s Lives of the Poets (1778), Boswell notes that “The Poets [included in Johnson’s edition] were selected by the several Booksellers who had the honorary copy right which is still preserved among them by mutual compact, notwithstanding the decision of the House of Lords against the perpetuity of Literary property” .
 Despite the fact that the copyright holders no longer had legal protections to buoy up the value of their copyright shares, Boswell writes that copyright shares continued to hold the value they possessed before either Donaldson v.
 Beckett or the Statute of Anne had transpired.